Southampton 1-2 Wolves: Joao Gomes stars in second-half fightback to pile more misery on under-fire Saints boss Nathan Jones

-Report and free match highlights as Charly Alcarez scored his first goal for Saints to break the deadlock; Mario Lemina was dismissed for two bookable offences; Jan Bednarek scored a comical own goal to level the tie before Joao Gomes struck late to give Wolves crucial win
+Report and free match highlights as Charly Alcarez scored his first goal for Saints on his full PL debut; Mario Lemina was dismissed for two bookable offences; Jan Bednarek scored a comical own goal - his fourth such offence; Joao Gomes struck late to give Wolves crucial win

 Southampton were undone by a sensational second-half comeback from 10-man Wolves at a hostile St Mary's, with Joao Gomes scoring a late decider to pile more pressure on under-fire boss Nathan Jones - who has lost seven of his eight league games in charge.

-Gomes' clinical strike came 15 minutes after Jan Bednarek's own goal canceled out Charly Alcaraz's opener for the hosts, who remain rooted to the foot of the Premier League table - four points adrift of safety.
+Gomes' clinical strike arrived 15 minutes after Jan Bednarek's own goal cancelled out Charly Alcaraz's opener for the hosts, who remain rooted to the foot of the Premier League table - four points adrift of safety.

 Jones, who went immediately down the tunnel at the full-time whistle, commended his side post-match for an "excellent 60 minutes", which he subsequently identified as "the best we've played at home."